Homologically finite-dimensional objects in triangulated categories: Introduction

 where~$\thick(-)$ stands for the thick envelope.
 In particular, both~$\Dp(A)$ and~$\Db(A)$ are reflexive, and~$\Db(A)$ is a Gorenstein category if and only if~$A$ is a Gorenstein dg-algebra in the sense of~\cite{Jin}.

 While we only studied two sorts of examples coming from algebra and geometry, we expect our techniques to be applicable in a wider generality.
 In particular, it is very interesting to interpret reflexivity, hfd-closedness, and the Gorenstein property for the (wrapped) Fukaya category of a (noncompact) symplectic variety.
+See~\cite[\S4.4]{LP18} and in particular~\cite[Proposition~4.4.1]{LP18} for a related duality result about the partially wrapped and infinitesimally wrapped Fukaya categories of a punctured curve.
 Another interesting question is to study the category~$\Dfd{\cT}$ where~$\cT$ is the Voevodsky category of geometric mixed motives.